UniBuc-DITC/preventive-financial-control-app/README.md

 ## Development environment setup guide

-For development we recommend using an IDE such as [Visual Studio Code](https://code.visualstudio.com/) (see [this guide](https://code.visualstudio.com/docs/languages/ruby) for enabling Ruby support) or [RubyMine](https://www.jetbrains.com/ruby/).
+For development, we recommend using an IDE such as [Visual Studio Code](https://code.visualstudio.com/) (see [this guide](https://code.visualstudio.com/docs/languages/ruby) for enabling Ruby support) or [RubyMine](https://www.jetbrains.com/ruby/).

 ### Installing Ruby and Node.js